walseb/fir/readme.md

 Current __limitations__ of the library include:

-  * No support for sum types, or for user-defined types such as newtypes.
-This is not a fundamental limitation, and will hopefully be addressed in the future.
+  * Inconsistent quality of error messages.
+This is a work in progress: the custom type errors are concise and informative, but every now and then GHC produces large error messages with internal representations leaking out.
   * Lack of validation involving device limits.
-This should also be addressed in the future.
+This should be addressed in the future.
   * Overly-eager inlining.
-This is mostly due to the functional nature of the library, and can be circumvented as explained in the ["getting started" guide](getting_started.md#inlining).
+This is mostly due to the functional nature of the library, and can be mitigated as explained in the ["getting started" guide](getting_started.md#inlining).
   * Meta-programming is difficult.
 This is due to the type-level information that is carried around, which can hardly cope being made polymorphic.
   It is possible that a GHC type-checking plugin could address this limitation.

 See also the library's [issue tracker](https://gitlab.com/sheaf/fir/issues) for other missing features and limitations.